FlexW/splitbills_server/README.md

 There is a script in the `script` directory called `run_debug_server` which runs all the previous commands automatically.

+## Run development server
+Change into the directory `docker` with `cd docker`.
+Start the server with `sudo docker-compose up --build`.
+If you are finished and want to delete all data run `sudo docker-compose down --volumes`.
+If you want to keep the volumes but want to remove the server simply run `sudo docker-compose down`.

 ## Api Description

 To get a rough overview, below are the routes listed that the server